A conserved viral peptide for use in cancer immunotherapy

 Summary:

-The National Cancer Institute (NCI) seeks research co-development partners and/or licensees for the development of AOAH as a cancer immunotherapy.
+The National Cancer Institute (NCI) seeks research co-development partners and/or licensees for viral peptide (CE1)-based therapeutics for HCC prevention and treatment.

-The National Cancer Institute (NCI) seeks research co-development partners and/or licensees for the development of AOAH as a cancer immunotherapy.
+The National Cancer Institute (NCI) seeks research co-development partners and/or licensees for viral peptide (CE1)-based therapeutics for HCC prevention and treatment.

 The 2017 Deals of Distinction™ Award was presented to National Institutes of Health, (NIH) along with its corporate partners, AbbVie and Biogen, for a license agreement related to the development and launch of Zinbryta® for treatment of relapsing multiple sclerosis (MS) The award, one of the most prestigious for technology transfer, was given to NIH and its partners at the Licensing Executives Society Annual Meeting in Chicago, Illinois.